 ROTOR DATA CORRELATION PROJECT

 Wind tunnel test measurements, flight test measurements, and analytical prediction play a key role in the development of new rotor systems.
 Tests are typically performed using a range of rotor system sizes and wind tunnel test facilities.
-To assure the accuracy of wind tunnel testing methodology, a validation study is in progress using test results from model- and full-scale tests in comparison with flight test data under the Rotor Data Correlation Task of the U.S. Army/German Memorandum of Understanding on Cooperative Research in the Field of Helicopter Aeromechanics.
-This comparison will allow for a determination of the ability to accurately predict helicopter flight behavior from wind tunnel experiments and the influence of the test facility on these results.
-Experimental data from a series of wind tunnel tests, including both model- and full-scale experiments, will be studied to determine the extent to which wind tunnel test results can be used to predict flight behavior.
+To assure the accuracy of wind tunnel testing methodology, a validation study used test results from model- and full-scale tests in comparison with flight test data under the Rotor Data Correlation Task of the U.S. Army/German Memorandum of Understanding on Cooperative Research in the Field of Helicopter Aeromechanics.
+This comparison determined of the ability to accurately predict helicopter flight behavior from wind tunnel experiments and the influence of the test facility on these results.
+Experimental data from a series of wind tunnel tests, including both model- and full-scale experiments, were studied to determine the extent to which wind tunnel test results can be used to predict flight behavior.

 The primary task for the flight test program was to define test points for a wind tunnel test in the 40- by 80-Foot Wind Tunnel and subsequent testing of a 40 percent scale-model in the DNW.
 In conducting the flight tests, careful attention to the establishment of a flight condition was essential.
 Post test data evaluation was also very important to determine the test conditions for the subsequent wind tunnel tests.